Three Peaks Challenge Ltd logo

 The Yorkshire Three Peaks works well for groups of 4–50 walkers.
 The circular route means everyone starts and finishes together, simplifying logistics.

-If you're walking solo or as a pair, consider joining one of our open challenge dates for safety and camaraderie.
+If you're walking solo or as a pair, consider joining one of our guided challenge dates for safety and camaraderie.

 Support Vehicle